-What is MVP or Minimum Viable Product
+What is MVP or Minimum Viable Product?

 Gathering insights from your MVP is better than making a fully-functional product.
 Your MVP is the product to be launched with the core feature which fulfills the basic promises/functionality.
-It is referred as “Minimal feature set”.
+It is referred to as the “Minimal feature set”.

 Why Minimum Viable Product (MVP)?

 Here are the few benefits of making MVP rather than a fully functional product at once.

 - MVP helps you in decision-making for the future.

 - It minimizes the development cost of your product.

 - An MVP with minimal functionality is less time-consuming than a functional product.

 - MVP gives you time to cope with the downsides in your process at the earlier stage of development.